 Why the Question “What Would the World Lose if Bengal Tigers Went Extinct?”
 Matters

-We start with a brief overview of the Bengal tiger.
-This section covers its taxonomy, physical traits, behaviour, and population trends.
-Our goal is to share important facts about the Bengal tiger.
-These facts will help us understand the impact of their loss.
+We begin with a brief overview of the Bengal tiger.
+This section covers its taxonomy, physical characteristics, behaviour, and population trends.
+These facts help us understand the impact of their decline.

 Taxonomy and subspecies status

-The Bengal tiger is known as Panthera tigris tigris.
-It belongs to the Panthera genus.
-It shares a species with other tigers like the Siberian and Sumatran tigers.
+The Bengal tiger is scientifically known as Panthera tigris tigris.
+It belongs to the genus Panthera and is one of the recognized subspecies of the tiger (Panthera tigris).

 Bengal tiger size, physical characteristics, and behaviour

-Bengal tigers are mostly alone and mark their territory.
-They hunt at dawn, dusk, and night.
-Their excellent hearing and smell help them stalk prey.
+Bengal tigers are solitary animals that mark and defend their territories.
+They usually hunt at dawn, dusk, or during the night.
+Their strong senses of hearing and smell help them locate and stalk prey.

 Current Bengal tiger population estimates and trends

-India has the most Bengal tigers, with notable populations in places like Kanha and Corbett.
-Bangladesh’s Sundarbans is home to a large population.
-Nepal and Bhutan also have smaller but important populations.
+India has the highest number of Bengal tigers, with major habitats in reserves such as Kanha and Corbett.
+Bangladesh’s Sundarbans also supports a significant population, while Nepal and Bhutan have smaller but important populations.

 Bengal Tiger Habitat and Why Habitat Loss Threatens Ecosystems